Hungry ghost: Taoist practices

+Other beliefs

-There are many folk beliefs and taboos surrounding the Hungry Ghost Festival.
+There are many folk beliefs and taboos surrounding the Yulanpen Festival.
 Spirits are thought to be dangerous, and can take many forms, including snakes, moths, birds, foxes, wolves, and tigers.
 Some can even use the guise of a beautiful man or woman to seduce and possess.
 One story refers to a ghost which takes the form of a pretty girl and seduces a young man until a priest intervenes and sends the spirit back to hell.
 It is believed that possession can cause illness and/or mental disorders.